the-turing-way/the-turing-way/chapters/testing.md

 ## Types of tests

+*Need to add a bit more context before jumping right in.*

 [Software testing fundamentals levels of tests](http://softwaretestingfundamentals.com/software-testing-levels/) **Copyleft - 2019 STF**

 Software testing levels are the different stages of the software development lifecycle where testing is conducted.
 There are four levels of software testing: Unit >> Integration >> System >> Acceptance.